Copyright © 2000-2017 Yarnell Senior Citizens, Inc. Website by Kurt Florman

 Michelle and her husband, Steve, had Yarnell as their home away from home since 2005, visiting from Ohio and Connecticut as often as possible prior to becoming full-time residents.
 Over the years, the Community Center was always a go-to place to explore and has been a resource for both friendship and service.
 She completed a thirty-year career at Ohio State University in Columbus, Ohio, having held numerous leadership positions in university administration.
 She believes that all communities have needs that can only be met through public service, and that the Community Center plays an integral part in the lives of our residents.
 She is honored to have had the opportunity to serve on the YRCC board, and hopes to fulfill a second term as the Community Center continues to diversify and grow.

-Steve Spence - Treasurer
+Steve Spence - Member at Large

 Being a mortician for many years, I found that helping people cope with the loss of loved ones was all about helping those left behind and showing compassion for the living.
 After retiring in 1998, I wanted to leave the big cities and needed something meaningful to do, so I begana volunteering wherever I could.